-Routine cleanings are conducted prior to your checkup, and allow our hygienist to remove decay-causing plaque and polish your teeth prior to your exam with Dr. Brian Carpenter.
+Routine cleanings are conducted prior to your checkup, and allow our hygienist to remove decay-causing plaque and polish your teeth prior to your exam with one of our dentists.

-During your checkup, Dr. Carpenter will check your mouth for signs of decay and inflammation – a sign of a developing condition.
+During your checkup, we will check your mouth for signs of decay and inflammation - a sign of a developing condition.
 He also will perform a routine check of your mouth and throat for oral cancer.

 The American Dental Association suggests that patients have two routine cleanings and professional checkups per year.
 Most insurance covers the cost of these preventive appointments.

-X-rays are conducted in conjunction with routine exams and cleanings and allow Dr. Carpenter to diagnose and monitor conditions that may not have manifested in noticeable symptoms such as decay, tumors or interosseous cysts.
+X-rays are conducted in conjunction with routine exams and cleanings and allow our dental clinicians to diagnose and monitor conditions that may not have manifested in noticeable symptoms such as decay, tumors or interosseous cysts.

 Early caries detection

 The key to minimizing damage from caries is early detection.
-Dr. Carpenter uses a Spectra caries detection device, which projects a green light on teeth that causes decay to fluoresce orange.
+Our dentists use a Spectra caries detection device, which projects a green light on teeth that causes decay to fluoresce orange.

 Fluoride is a mineral applied topically to teeth to prevent caries and repair teeth in early stages of decay.